-My marriage to Bob was horribly abusive.
+My marriage to my ex was horribly abusive.
 Maybe it was the alcohol.
 Or maybe, even without the booze, he still would have been mean, awful and selfish.
 I have no idea how I ended up married to a narcissistic addicted man.
 I had never dated abusive men in the past.
 But here I was, living in a hell I could never have fathomed.

 It started out innocently enough.
-When I met Bob, he appeared to be a great guy, which he pointed out to me all the time.
+When I met my ex, he appeared to be a great guy, which he pointed out to me all the time.
 Look at all his friends, his close relationship with his family, and all the co-workers who loved him.
-Except none of those people knew the real Bob.
+Except none of those people knew the real him.
 The only “lucky” ones to know this monster was his ex wife and his children.
 The ex wife tried to warn me.
 Except she tried to warn me just days before the wedding and by then, it was too late.
 And, honestly, I didn’t believe a word she said anyway.

 “He’s an alcoholic!” the ex wife told me on the phone.
 “You have no idea what you’re doing.”

 It fell on deaf ears.
 I should have listened.